-5. Advanced technical training – “The military is always on the leading edge of technology,” says Davis.
+4. They receive advanced technical training.
+“The military is always on the leading edge of technology,” says Davis.
 “Military veterans have been conditioned to be very technology-minded, always thinking about how innovation could advance their mission.”
-McCarthy has veterans succeeding in areas such as logistics, safety, quality control and operations as well as in hands-on craft positions.

 How to Recruit Vets to Construction